tiinasip/AI_idea/README.md

 ## How is it used?

 Solution is for fun.
-Users are people who have been interested in other similar shows (Prisma conveyer belt, Norwegian train routes, fireplace videos) and would like to either just watch the screen or also play.
-The Conveyer Belt Show would give many lively conversation topics at the parties and other gatherings.
+Users are people who have been interested in other similar shows (Prisma checkout, Norwegian train routes, fireplace videos) and would like to either just watch the screen or also play.
+The Checkout AI Fun would give many lively conversation topics at the parties and other gatherings.

 The show needs funding.
 The best solution is to have a sponsor (perhaps the shop in question) in the beginning, and then later add costs for user in game purchases.